Before we tell you about the 4-Wheel Drive (4WD) systems that came in the Ford Ranger, let’s make sure you understand what it is:

 Ford still offered the manual transfer case as well as the electronic shift transfer case.
 The automatic shift transfer cases aren’t as common in the 1986-1988 Ford Ranger as the manual shift transfer cases.

 Below is an automatic locking hub for a Ford Ranger.
 You’ll see that there isn’t a knob on the end of it.
 The spring-loaded hub automatically engages on the fly when the transfer case is shifted from 2WD into 4WD.
 The application of torque to the axle causes the splined collar inside the hub to slide on to the splined axle and lock.
-Just like the manual hub, it then transfer power to the wheels, since it’s bolted on to the wheel stubs behind the wheel.
+Just like the manual hub, it then transfers power to the wheels, since it’s bolted on to the wheel stubs behind the wheel.

 1989-1994 Ford Ranger 4×4: